Puerto-Princesa Subterranean River National Park

 Low Concern

 The current condition of the ‘outstanding natural phenomena’ including the underground river and the karst landscape, remains good and overall the trend remains stable despite the threats faced by the site, specifically those from increasing visitation.
-However, the biodiversity values of the site are under increasing threat due to the impacts resulting from increasing tourism and visitation, illegal activities including poaching and logging, land clearing and developments, alongside an expanding local population, which is gradually eroding the integrity of the habitats and the biodiversity they support within and around the site.
+The typhoon in 2021 is a cause of concern because of the significant loss (ca. 60%) of forest cover affecting biodiversity and ecosystem services.
+The biodiversity values of the site are under increasing threat due to the impacts resulting from increasing tourism and visitation, illegal activities including poaching and logging, land clearing and developments, alongside an expanding local population, which is gradually eroding the integrity of the habitats and the biodiversity they support within and around the site.
+However, there are a lack of data to confirm the impacts on the high level of biodiversity and rare and threatened birds in particular.

 Overall THREATS